Charles Henry Smith (Army Medal of Honor): Military

-During the Civil War, Smith was a member of the 1st Maine Volunteer Cavalry Regiment.
+During the Civil War, Smith was a member of the 1st Maine Cavalry Regiment.
 He was commissioned a captain in November 1861 and took command of Company D. He served well and was promoted to major on February 16, 1863.
-Promoted again March 26 to lieutenant colonel, he participated in the Stoneman 1863 raid.
-He commanded the regiment in Col. Douty's absence at Brandy Station assuming command after Douty's death at Aldie June 17, 1863 when he was promoted colonel.
+Promoted again on March 26 to lieutenant colonel, he participated in the Stoneman 1863 raid.
+He commanded the regiment in Col. Douty's absence at Brandy Station, assuming command after Douty's death at Aldie June 17, 1863, when he was promoted colonel.
+He commanded through the rest of the Gettysburg Campaign.
 He was breveted to brigadier general on August 20, 1864, and took command of the brigade.
-He ended the war at Appomattox having commanded several brigades and a division.
+He ended the war at Appomattox, having commanded several brigades and a division.

 He earned his Medal of Honor for his actions at the Battle of St. Mary's Church in October 1864.
 Issued on April 11, 1895, his citation read:

 He remained in the army after the war and retired as a colonel in 1891.

 He was a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.